 There are no rules about what you write your original Christmas song about.
-However, it is worth considering that generally people are looking for an escape.
+However, when you open up your DAW ready to write a song, it is worth considering that generally people are looking for an escape.
 A period of belief in the sentiment that people are generally good, and hopeful happy endings exist.

 You’ll want to wrack up on Christmas words to use in your lyrics.
 As well as the obvious options like Santa, reindeer, snow and decorations, really get into all of the elements of Christmas.
 From emotions felt during festive events to wrapping up in coats and scarfs.

 Yes, get your bells and sleigh-bells out, plus anything else that may sound Christmassy.
 Shakers that give the effect of snow can work too!

 Once it’s done, you’ll definitely want to submit your song to be considered for sync opportunities.